Bon Air Manor (Ellicott City, Maryland)

-Bon Air Manor or Benson's Park is a historic plantation home located in Ellicott City, Howard County, Maryland.
+Bon Air Manor or Benson's Park is a historic plantation home in Ellicott City, Howard County, Maryland.

 The Bon Air Manor is a historic gatehouse to the original Benson's Park Manor.
 Benson's Manor was a 250-acre parcel patented by Daniel Benson in 1696.
 The property was later expanded to 268 acres.
 The gatehouse was part of a complex of outbuildings including a barn, stone jail, and slave quarters built in 1805.
 The property adjacent to the New Cut Landfill has been subdivided for residential development and reduced in size.